RichardForshaw/resume/Description.md

 The website is hosted on AWS S3.
 This is straightforward to do in CloudFormation, however you need to remember to assign a Bucket Policy in order to allow the public to access it (but not modify it).
 The bucket also needs to be put into 'WebSite' configuration mode so that it can serve the index.html file.

+## Handling Email

+Note that in the case that the domain is managed outside of AWS (i.e. in this case), if there are any email addresses that are handled by the management service then an MX record must be put into the Route53 HostedZone.
+This can be done in Cloudformation.
+The MX record should be obtained from the email service provider (in this case Hover)

 ## IAM/Role Setup

 The first thing to do is create a role that is designed to access (and only access) this project.
 Using your root account (or preferably a power-user account that you have already created), make a new group with the appropriate permissions for managing the S3 bucket and the deployment pipeline (from the set of standard AWS managed policies).
 You can then add a user to this group, and use that user to access that project.